Arctic Research Foundation: Naurvik

 ARF's first Mobile Plant Production and Research Pod is operating in the Northern community of Gjoa Haven, Nunavut.
-Local residents named the project, Naurvik, which means "the growing place."
-There are three containers that have be repurposed as a "Grow Pod", "Utility Pod", and "Power Pod".
+Local residents named the project "Naurvik", which means "the growing place."
+There are three containers that have been repurposed as a "Grow Pod", "Utility Pod", and "Power Pod".

 The Plant Production and Research Pod, which utilizes hydroponics is an adaptation of the mobile lab, further developed to grow fresh produce and test new agriculture technologies.
 It operates from three shipping containers powered by solar panels and wind turbines with a generator for backup when the wind and sun both fall short.

 First becoming operational in 2019, Naurvik has harvested micro-greens, lettuce, peas, corn, and strawberries that are distributed to community elders and other residents.
 The crops harvested in the pod are chosen by the community.

 The project is a collaboration with the Hamlet of Gjoa Haven, ARF, Agriculture and Agri-Food Canada, the National Research Council and the Canadian Space Agency.